By Mike Fuhrmann

-Mementoes brought to Canada in 1948 make a return trip for an exhibition in the Czech Republic, bringing a family’s history to light
+Mementoes taken to Canada in 1948 make a return trip for an exhibition in the Czech Republic, bringing a once prominent family back into the spotlight

 The little wooden box, its cheerful floral designs now faded with age, was always out somewhere in my parents’ Toronto home.
 Handy for storing odds and ends on a coffee table — or maybe a fishing lure after it wound up at their northern Ontario cottage.